Strong Ion Diffnce.

-The treatable space is about 30% of the body water - typically about 21 liters.
-This is a useful approximation for emergency therapy.
+Thus the treatable space is typically about 21 liters, a useful approximation for emergency therapy.
 Over a longer period, however, equilibration continues between the intra- and extra- cellular fluid which further increases the apparent size of the treatable space.
 In addition, there may be other sources of change during a period of therapy, because the body may be either correcting the abnormality or making it worse.

 |pH 7.0 at 37oC (alkaline !)|

 "If ECF is the bath for our cells, ICF bathes our metablism."
 The Intracellular Fluid is a complex environment made up specialized regions with different functions.
 The pH varies from one part to another.
-It used to be assumed that the intracellular pH was approximately neutral (pH 6.8 at body temperature).
-However, measurements indicate that the average intracellular pH is slightly on the alkaline side of neutral, about pH 7.0.
-Sahlin et al (1997) showed that the intracellular pH in muscle in volunteers at rest was about 7.0 with a bicarbonate concentration of about 10.2 mMol/L.
+It is commonly assumed that the intracellular pH is approximately neutral (pH 6.8 at body temperature).
+However, measurements by Sahlin et al (1997) indicated that the average intracellular pH may be closer to pH 7.0 with a bicarbonate concentration of about 10.2 mMol/L.